Who we are

 Wes Yeomans leads the Grid Reliability and Operations team, which is responsible for ensuring the bulk power grid and wholesale energy markets reliably and efficiently respond to the needs of New Yorkers, every minute of every day.
 Mr. Yeomans joined the NYISO in 2009 and has over 30 years of experience working in the bulk power industry.
 He previously worked for National Grid and Niagara Mohawk Power, serving in operations and business development.
 He earned a B.S. in Electrical Engineering from Clarkson University and an M.B.A. from Syracuse University.

-Karen Gach is the Acting General Counsel for the New York Independent System Operator (NYISO).
-She serves as the NYISO’S Chief Compliance Officer and oversees the company’s legal, regulatory, and compliance strategy.
-She advises the NYISO’s Board of Directors and Senior Leadership Team on federal, state, and local legal issues affecting the company and administers the NYISO’s Corporate Compliance Program.
-Karen Gach previously served as Deputy General Counsel from 2010 through October 2018 and served as Senior Attorney at the NYISO from July 2004.
-Prior to joining the NYISO, Ms. Gach was an associate with the law firm of Nixon Peabody LLP, representing clients on a variety of energy and utility matters.
-Previously, Ms. Gach was also an associate in the Washington, DC office of the law firm of Cullen and Dykman.
+Ms. Gach oversees the company’s legal department and assists in the development of regulatory and compliance strategy.
+She advises the company on a wide variety of federal, state, and local legal issues.
+She served as Senior Attorney at the NYISO from July 2004 to 2010.
+Prior to that, Ms. Gach was an associate with the law firm of Nixon Peabody LLP, representing clients on energy and utility matters and, previously, an associate in the Washington, DC office of the law firm of Cullen and Dykman.
 Ms. Gach received her Juris Doctor, cum laude, from Albany Law School of Union University where she was the Editor-in-Chief of the Albany Law Journal of Science and Technology.
 She received a B.A. from the University of Rochester.

 Ave Bie of Madison, Wisconsin is a former Chair of the Wisconsin Public Service Commission and current partner in the law firm of Quarles & Brady.
 She began serving as a member of NYISO’s Board of Directors in April 2009.
 Ms. Bie was a member of the Wisconsin Public Service Commission from 1998 to 2004, where she was a strong advocate for the state’s consumers.
 She chaired the Commission from 1999 to 2003.